 Many children with central lines also have ostomies, feeding tube stomas, or wear diapers.
 Unfortunately, in most cases, a tunneled central line that is not in use will dangle right into the stoma or diaper area, making it likely to be contaminated by stool, bacteria or yeast from the gut, or urine.
 In addition, some children may grab the line with their hands or otherwise expose the cap to dirt and bacteria.

 Several companies have developed products to combat this problem.
-The two currently on the market are the orange SwabCap® from Excelsior Medical, and the green Curos® Port Protector from Ivera Medical.
+One currently on the market is the green Curos® Port Protector from Ivera Medical.

-Both of the products currently available are small cover caps with a foam sponge inside saturated with alcohol.
+This product is a small cover cap with a foam sponge inside saturated with alcohol.
 They work with any luer-style hub.
 The caps provide a physical barrier to protect the end of the central line, and the alcohol within the caps continuously cleans the hub.
-SwabCap® also comes available in kits with prefilled saline flushes.

 While the manufacturers claim their products can be used in lieu of standard scrubbing of the hub, most nurses, physicians, and parents advise you to continue to scrub the hub with either chlorhexidine or alcohol when accessing the line.

 There is some concern about the small size of these caps, as they present a choking hazard to young children or patients with developmental delays.
-Neither product should be used in this situation.
-The Curos® Port Protector is slightly safer in that it actually twists on, but both are relatively simple to remove.
+The product should not be used in this situation.

 When it is time to access the line, the cap protector is simply removed and discarded, and the line is accessed as usual.